bobbin-rs/bobbin-cli/README.md

 that are GDB native, this command will connect directly to the device; for debug probes using OpenOCD or JLinkGDBServer, you must use `target remote :3333` manually or in a .gdbinit file.

-### Using Make instead of Xargo
+### Specifying Binary Targets

-If you are not using xargo / cargo as your build manager, you have the option of specifying the output binary path using --binary.
-You can also use Make as your build manager by using the --make parameter followed by optional make targets.
+If you are not using xargo / cargo as your build manager, you have the option of specifying the output binary path as the first unlabeled argument.
 For instance:

-$ bobbin run --make blinky --binary build/blinky.elf
+$ bobbin run build/blinky.elf

-would execute "make blinky" and then continue on success, using build/blinky.elf as the output binary.
+would use build/blinky.elf as the target binary to run.

+$ bobbin test build/blinky.elf

+would load and test build/blinky.elf

 ## Configuration